Teaching Artist Fellowship

 Against Methodology Seminar by Sabih Ahmed

-Sabih Ahmed is the Director and Curator at the Ishara Art Foundation in Dubai.
-His curatorial work and research move between exhibitions, infra-/para-/axial-institutional appearances, archives, pedagogy and theorization.
+Sabih Ahmed is the Director of Ishara Art Foundation in Dubai.
+His curatorial work and research move between exhibitions, infra-/para-/axial-institutional appearances, archives, pedagogy and theory.

-He serves on the Advisory Board of the Sher-Gil Sundaram Arts Foundation in Delhi and his writings have been featured in a number publications and journals.
-He is a co-author of the upcoming book ‘Mass Traffic’ with Lantian Xie published by Kunsthalle Bern and Mousse Publishing, 2023.
+Ahmed has led a number digitisation projects of artist archives, creation of multi-lingual bibliographies of art, and has organised colloquia and seminars around educational resources.
+He serves on the Advisory Board of the Sher-Gil Sundaram Arts Foundation in Delhi and his writings have been featured in a number of publications and journals.
+He is the co-author of ‘Mass Traffic’ with Lantian Xie, published by Kunsthalle Bern and Mousse Publishing, 2023.

 Peer Mentorship by Jumana Emil Abboud